Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 • Jackets – The weather in Vermont is fickle, especially in the mountains.
 In the summer, you will be fine with a fleece and a rain jacket.
 For fall travel, add a down puffy jacket and a wool hat.
 These down jackets pack down really small and are perfect for travel.

-• A real map – Cell service is notoriously spotty in certain regions of Vermont.
+• A real map – Cell service is notoriously spotty in some areas of Vermont.
 We love the DeLorme Atlas for Vermont and New Hampshire to keep us found.
 We’ve been using it for years!

 Don’t forget to download your printable itinerary before your Vermont road trip!